JLSteenwyk/BioKIT/docs/change_log/index.rst

 *0.0.9*: Functions that look at codons (e.g., RSCU and gw-RSCU) now can account for ambiguous codons.
 For example, codons that have ambiguous characters like the codon "CNN."
 These codons are skipped during analysis of RSCU and gw-RSCU.

+*1.0.1*: Added "X" as a gap character during alignment recoding